FAQsHere are some common questions

 Excellence takes time.
 Once translation begins, it involves a lengthy process of creating a draft, making many translation decisions, and reviewing the text many times.
 They check the text with local people for comprehension.
 They check the manuscript with experts in biblical languages to be sure the message stays true to biblical intent.
 To learn even more about the process, visit The Translation Process.

 A printed Bible may seem like the conclusion of the process, but it’s only the beginning.
-After the Bible is in print, audio resources are created.
+When the Bible is printed, audio resources are also created.
 Scripture engagement and literacy efforts are launched so individuals who speak that language learn to read God’s Word and teach others how to read and understand its truths.

 How many missionaries do you have?

-As of 2016, there are missionaries directly under the care and supervision of Lutheran Bible Translators field administration and 23 associate missionaries primarily under the direction of other related organizations.
+As of 2018, there are 28 full time missionaries, 5 adjunct missionaries, and two international associates directly under the care and supervision of Lutheran Bible Translators field administration.
+In addition we have 19 associate missionaries who receive their primary field care and supervision through other related organizations.

 Together they are working over 20 Bible translation projects, 60 Scripture Engagement programs, and four Language Development programs.
 This work is being done in over 50 different languages in 15 countries.